1garo/shortlink/README.md

     ```
 2. Auth: Could be a fancy implementation like OAuth 2.0 or a simpler one like JWT.
 3. I always like to let infrastructure do most of the hardwork related to scaling, performance and optimizations.
 But after that we can go to the code and start doing some improvements, like introducing goroutines.
-4. A cache layer you be great(e.g Redis), would improve our performance and our services would be free to process new incoming requests.
+4. A cache layer you be great (e.g Redis), would improve our performance and our services would be free to process new incoming requests.
+5. Adding some logging feature, as well as monitoring/metrics/alerts, like `GCP Cloud Logging` and `Prometheus` respectfully.